chadsr/Aurora-Server/README.md

 The LED index to start applying the given colour to.
 #### endPosition
 The LED index to finish applying the given colour to.

+## UDP Streaming
+*UDP streaming is still experimental and has not been tested.
+Development of a client application can be found in [this repository](https://github.com/Chadsr/Aurora-Client).*